 Koko wa suberi yasui kara ki o tsukete kudasai.

-It's slippery here, so be careful.
+It is slippery here, so please be careful.

 These sentences demonstrate how やすい and にくい can be used in various situations to convey your ideas accurately.